dixitbhuva/dwm/README.md

 run this from home directory and dont deleted cloned folder after install because it contain configrations and wallpapers copy config and make it yours then delete this folder

+dont forget to change path from /home/baba/.dwm to your username i am now swithcing to openbox so i dont edit that for you change that and recompile and reinstall and you set

 ```bash
 git clone https://github.com/dixitbhuva/dwm.git ~/.dwm \
 && cd ~/.dwm \